siserin/blind9/doc/arm/reference.rst

    ``transfer-source`` statement within the ``view`` or ``zone`` block in the configuration file.

-      **Note**
+.. note:

    Solaris 2.5.1 and earlier does not support setting the source address for TCP sockets.

 ``transfer-source-v6``
    The same as ``transfer-source``, except zone transfers are performed